rouseguy/bdotcom/content/blog/saas-copy-counter.md

 ---
 title: "Word Count of SaaS sites"
 subtitle: "Need insights from sales copy"
 excerpt: "Writing sales copy on a SaaS website takes time.
 Could we get some insights from other SaaS sites?
-I am happy to mentor if someone is interested in building a weekend project on this"
+I am happy to mentor if someone is interested in building a weekend project on this."
 description: "Word Count of SaaS sites"
 date: 2020-07-18
 author: "Bargava"
 draft: false
 images:
-  - /blog/assets/hway.png
+  - /blog/assets/saas-copy.jpg

 series:
   - weekend-hack